brandur/sorg/content/drafts/microservices-and-the-monolith.md

 at medium-sized 50+ engineer companies.

-It's been tempting lately to glorify the monolith after being fed aspirational platitudes from the other side for so long, but we should be wary of overcompensation.
+It's been tempting lately to glorify the monolith after being fed aspirational platitudes from the microservices camp for so long, but we should be wary of overcompensation.
 Monolithic architectures have some incredibly serious problems once they hit scale:

 * Their test suite gets big and the edit-compile-debug gets very long.
 This has the effect of _crushing_ developer productivity.
-I can't exaggerate how much agility gets lost when you lose the ability to run a full test suite locally and have to rely on hugely long iteration loops in CI and clicking through glacially slow web interfaces to see results.
+It can't be exaggerated how much agility gets lost when developers lose the ability to run a full test suite locally and have to rely on hugely long iteration loops in CI and clicking through glacially slow web interfaces to see results.

 * Code quality falls through the floor.
 Despite mostly good intentions, a tragedy of the commons situation develops